sameendraK/stocksDashboard/README.md

 # Stock Market website dashboard
 This project is designed with regards to a stock market website's dashboard which contains multiple data regarding the stocks.
 This is built using an HTTP client module for fetching data from an external API that gives the required details.
-This project supports pagination, page size, sorting for the columns.
+This project supports pagination, page size, sorting for the columns, angular material icon, and tooltip.
 Angular material was used as a library for this.
 Badges are designed based on the conditions that are predefined.